 Have you ever celebrated Easter / the Vernal (Spring) Equinox with a gigantic bonfire on the beach?

-The Osterfeuer (Easter Fire) celebrations in Blankenese are the epitome of organized chaos – teams of local men and boys stack the fires with the previous year’s dead Christmas trees, the local fire brigade is out in force dousing the thatched roofs with water as a safety precaution against sparks, and everyone is getting ready for a night of drinking and celebrating the symbolic ushering in of a new season.
+The Osterfeuer (Easter Bonfires) celebration in Blankenese is the epitome of organized chaos – teams of local men and boys stack the fires with the previous year’s dead Christmas trees, the local fire brigade is out in force dousing the thatched roofs with water as a safety precaution against sparks, and everyone is getting ready for a night of drinking and celebrating the symbolic ushering in of a new season.

 We had a surprisingly beautiful day on the Saturday, with unusually bright blue skies and sunshine!
 We were lucky to arrive in Blankenese early to witness the preparations, which had started early in the morning.
 As per tradition, there are four bonfires set up along Blankenese beach, representing the historic four feuding families of the village.
 The goal is to have the biggest and brightest bonfire, and the young men are tasked with collecting scrap lumber and dead Christmas trees and dragging them from Blankenese homes down the hills to the beach.
 Then, the bonfire building begins!

 We decided to have a drink in the rare sunshine (Aperol Spritz anyone?
 It’s the cheeriest, most orange spring drink you could imagine!) and then take a walk in the Treppenviertel.
 It’s a steep walk at times, and I’m not the fittest person alive, but the views are well worth the physical effort!
 Besides, it’s so unbelievably pretty that you will be stopping frequently to enjoy the view, and to take photographs.
 It’s the kind of place I can imagine living in – writing in an attic studio with a view over the river, drinking Glühwein while wrapped in a blanket, sitting on the beach.